 As far as listed companies are concerned, the Italian legal and regulatory framework provides for certain additional corporate bodies and procedures aimed at addressing corporate risk and compliance management.
 In particular:

 - pursuant to article 154-bis of the Financial Act 58/1998, listed companies shall appoint a manager in charge of preparing the company’s financial reports and ensuring that appropriate administrative and accounting procedures are put in place in connection therewith;

-- pursuant to article 123-bis of the Financial Act 58/1998, the board of directors of listed companies shall publish, on a yearly basis, a report on corporate governance providing information on, inter alia, the risk management and internal audit systems adopted by the company in relation to the financial reporting process; and
+- pursuant to article 123-bis of the Financial Act 58/1998, the board of directors of listed companies shall publish, on an annual basis, a report on corporate governance providing information on, among other things, the risk management and internal audit systems adopted by the company in relation to the financial reporting process; and

-- article 7 of the Code of Conduct for Listed Companies - which sets forth best practice standards for listed companies’ corporate governance on a ‘comply or explain’ approach - recommends adoption of an internal control and risk management system that shall consist of policies, procedures and organisational structures aimed at identifying, measuring, managing and monitoring the main risks concerning listed companies.
+- article 7 of the Code of Conduct for Listed Companies - which sets forth best practice standards for listed companies’ corporate governance on a ‘comply or explain’ approach - recommends the adoption of an internal control and risk management system that consists of policies, procedures and organisational structures aimed at identifying, measuring, managing and monitoring the main risks concerning listed companies.

 With respect to banks, the Bank of Italy’s Regulation 285/2013 establishes a comprehensive regulatory framework in connection with banks’ risk and compliance management.
 The general aim of the relevant provisions is setting up an integrated and effective internal control system in order to:

 - regularly monitor business operations and ongoing compliance with the applicable laws and regulations, and check the adequacy of the banks’ organisation and accounting arrangements;